 The TEXAN CAFE & Pie Shop…

-began in 1996 in a small building along Highway 79 few miles east of Hutto at the old ‘Frameswitch’ train stop.
+began in 1996, in a small building along Highway 79, just a few miles east of Hutto at the old ‘Frameswitch’ train stop.

 After many years of managing corporately owned restaurants and following pre-set menus, Roger is the proud owner of his own ‘down home’ cafe and gets a ‘good feeling’ to be able to use recipes from Grandma and Mom to keep their memories alive.